mlchem.chem.visualise package

 Parameters:

-• mol (rdkit.Chem.rdchem.Mol, optional) – The molecule to be drawn.
-If None, uses the molecule stored in self.mol.
+• mol (rdkit.Chem.rdchem.Mol, optional) – Molecule to draw.
+If None, self.mol is used.

-• highlightAtoms (Iterable, optional) – List of atom indices to highlight.
-Default is an empty list.
+• highlightAtoms (Iterable, optional) – Atom indices to highlight.
+If empty, self.highlightAtoms is used.

 Returns: